The Glens Community Association Constitution

 6.3.
 Other nominations will be accepted by the Secretary when sponsored by any two (2) members and agreed to by the nominee.

 6.4.
-The Executive shall consist of a President, Vice-President, Treasurer, Secretary, and at least six (6) Directors.
+The Executive shall consist of a President, Vice-President, Treasurer, Secretary, and at least three (3) other Directors.

 6.5.
-The term of office for the President shall be for two (2) years The president shall be eligible for re-election.
-Following their final term of office, the President may stand for re-election as a Director in the capacity of Immediate Past President.
+The term of office for all Executive Officers shall be for two (2) years.
+All Executive Officers shall be eligible for re-election.
+Following their term of office, the President may stand for re-election as President or any other position of the Executive, or remain on the Executive without the need for election in the capacity of Immediate Past President

 6.8.
 Any Executive Officer who, during their term of office, ceases to be eligible for membership of this Association shall thereupon cease to hold office as an Executive Officer.